Independent Scotch Whisky Bottlers Available in Israel

 That Boutique-y Whisky Company – TBWC

 Another Independent Bottler with a great sense of humour and wonderfully quirky and creative artwork on the label by Glasgow based artist, Emily Chappell.
-Based in Tonbridge, Kent in England, and founded by a group of fanatical Whisky enthusiasts in 2012.
-Their company moto is never to take yourselves too seriously.
+Based in Tonbridge, Kent in England, and founded by a group of fanatical Whisky enthusiasts in 2012, their company moto is never to take yourselves too seriously.

-Available in Israel from https://www.yd1986.co.il/
+Available in Israel from Y.D.
+Online https://www.yd1986.co.il/

 The Single Cask